spotipy-dev/spotipy/README.md

 If you have suggestions, bugs or other issues specific to this library, file them [here](https://github.com/plamere/spotipy/issues).
 Or just send a pull request.

+## License

+Spotipy is licensed under the MIT License.
+You can view more here: [LICENSE.md](LICENSE.md)